iappyx/Instrumenta/README.md

 - Harvey Balls
 - Traffic lights (RAG status)
 - Sticky notes
-- Move sticky notes on and off slide
+- Move sticky notes on and off this slide / all slides
-- Delete sticky notes
+- Remove sticky notes from this slide / on all slides

 # Platform support
 All functions supported in Windows.